parzonka/vagrant-dev/README.md

 ### Settings and Keys

-Place credentials and default region in `aws_settings.sh` in the `secret` directory next to the Vagrantfile.
+Place credentials and default region in `.bashrc` in the `secret` directory next to the Vagrantfile.
 Keys also go there:

-	secret/aws_settings.sh
+	secret/.bashrc
 	secret/*.pem
 	...
 	Vagrantfile